tryretool/retool-onpremise/appArmor/README.md

 ### Installation

-1) Copy the provided `docker-default` profile to `/etc/apparmor.d/docker-default`.

-2) Replace the loaded profile:
+Run the bundled script:

 ```
-sudo apparmor_parser -r /etc/apparmor.d/docker-default
+sudo ./scripts/setup-docker-apparmor.sh
 ```

+It is idempotent and skips cleanly on hosts without AppArmor (e.g. macOS Docker Desktop).
+What it does:

+1. Copies the bundled `docker-default` profile to `/etc/apparmor.d/docker-default`.
+2. Loads it into the kernel with `apparmor_parser -r` so new containers pick it up.
+3. Installs a systemd drop-in at `/etc/systemd/system/docker.service.d/retool-apparmor.conf` containing `ExecStartPre=-/usr/sbin/apparmor_parser -r /etc/apparmor.d/docker-default`.
+This makes the docker daemon re-apply our profile on every start, so the override survives `systemctl restart docker` and host reboots without manual intervention.

+`./install.sh` invokes this script automatically; only run it directly if you're applying the AppArmor change to an existing install or to a host where `install.sh` was run on an older version of this repo.

-You do **not** need to restart Docker after this — already-running containers keep their existing profile, and any new container will use the replaced version.
+You do **not** need to restart Docker after a first-time install — already-running containers keep their existing profile, and any new container will use the replaced version.

-Note: the Docker daemon re-loads its built-in `docker-default` every time it starts, so re-run the `apparmor_parser -r` command after any `systemctl restart docker` or host reboot.

 ### Verifying it's in effect